 If you didn’t order a report before the sale is a huge opportunity for manipulation.

-Consider this situation: the buyer gives you a price, let’s say 100 euros based on the inspection results.
+Consider this situation: you want to sell a printing press.
+The buyer gives you a price, let’s say 100 euros based on the inspection results.
 Some person arrives, walks around the machine and turns his nose round: there is a lot of wear and tear here, and this node needs replacing.
 As a result, when you decide to sell the printing press to him, your 100 euros turns into 80.
 The buyer is motivated to lower the price by the huge investment in the printing equipment.
-But if you have a report from PressInspection, it will definitely serve as a trump card in the game for a higher price.
-The report will clearly indicate the date of inspection and the condition of the mentioned mechanisms.

 For example, the company ROEPA provides a guarantee of completeness and operability of the supplied equipment.